run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 ### Test

-Test connectivity to Run:AI commmand-line interface:
+Test connectivity to Run:AI command-line interface:

 * In the command-line, run `runai login`:
 * You receive a link that you must copy and open in your browser.
 Post login you will receive a verification code which you must paste into the shell window.